michaelglenister/MODE-TASK/docs/source/nma.rst

 Trajectory pentamer
 -------------------------------

-Makes a trajectory of 100 PDB files.
-The resulting output can be viewed in the tool VMD
+Generates a trajectory with arrows that can be viewed in the tool VMD

 **Command:** ::